Duvet Buying Guide: How to Choose A Duvet

 1. Tog rating - This determines the warmth and thickness

-- We recommend getting one that matches your bed.
+3. Size - We recommend getting one that matches your bed size.
 However, if your partner is likely to steal the covers in the night, a larger duvet could come in handy!

 To make sure you're on the right track, follow the advice in our duvet buying guide below.

 Usually, UK tog numbers range from 4.5 to 13.5.
-However, this can start at just 1 tog for the coolest duvets and go all the way up to 20 for an extremely heavy duvet.
+However, this can start at just 1 tog for the coolest duvets and go all the way up to 20 tog for an extremely heavy duvet.
 Because of changing seasons and temperatures, it's unlikely that you'll only need just the one duvet cover.

 The best bedroom temperature for sleeping is between 16-18°C. However, it's not just room temperature to consider, there's also the duvet to factor in.

 Duvet tog guide: What tog duvet should I get?

 In order to get a really good night's shut-eye, sleep experts say that you should change your duvet with the changing seasons.
 We recommend the following tog levels: